christian-taillon/infosec-interview-questions/itsec-admin.md

 # Engineering

-Tell us about some controlls that are commonly used to secure a company.
+Tell us about some controls that are commonly used to secure a company.

-What are the OSI layers?

-What is the difference between a droping traffic and denying / rejecting traffic on a firewall?

-What is Layer 7 Firewall vs Layer 3?

-How does Anti Malware work?

 --------------